yaminm/sfdx-dreamhouse/README.md

 # DreamHouse Sample Application

+> ** PLEASE NOTE **
+>
+> This version of the DreamHouse sample application is now deprecated.
+It will be removed at a future date.
+Please use the [official DreamHouse repo](https://github.com/forcedotcom/sfdx-dreamhouse) instead.

 DreamHouse is a sample application that demonstrates the unique value proposition of the Salesforce App Cloud for building Employee Productivity and Customer Engagement apps.

 Check out the [DreamHouse microsite](http://www.dreamhouseapp.io/) for more information.